jorgegv/rage1/doc/CODESET-DESIGN.md

 - It can only change DATA either in the global state or in its own memory bank, but not in other memory banks.

-- It can only run or call CODE  either in the low memory area or in its own memory bank, but not in other memory banks.
+- It can run or call CODE  either in the low memory area or in its own memory bank, or in other memory banks via the `codeset_call_function` function

 - The CODESET is loaded at a fixed address of 0xC000